takhmina-tem/resnet-ablation-cifar10/README.md

 # ResNet ablation on CIFAR-10

-Project for 30562.
 ResNets vs the same networks with the shortcut removed, at 20, 32 and 56 layers, plus a sweep over alpha in `F(x) + alpha*x`.

 Shortcuts are option A (subsample + zero-pad) so both arms have the same number